DarkArtLabs/CW-Voltage-Power-Calculator/README.md

 - Able to change any value and re-calculate without clearing form
 - Light and dark mode (selectable at compile time)

 Ready to be complied using auto-py-to-exe with included icons.
-Or comment out lines 227 and 228. and uncomment lines 225 and 226 to run as a Python script.
+Or comment out lines 227/228 and uncomment lines 225/226 to run as a Python script.
 Or download a precompiled executable.

 Reccomend compiling as "single-file" which results in 30MB executable.